-As of May 15, 2018, the Company has 17,729,421 shares of common stock issued and outstanding; and 23,166,150 shares reserved for issuance upon the exercise of outstanding warrants, convertible notes, outstanding stock options, and shares reserved for the 2015 Plan.
+As of August 14, 2018, the Company has 17,729,421 shares of common stock issued and outstanding; and 23,499,355 shares reserved for issuance upon the exercise of outstanding warrants, convertible notes, outstanding stock options, and shares reserved for the 2015 Plan.
+On June 12, 2018, the shareholders approved the authorization of an additional 25,000,000 shares of common stock of the Company, resulting in 75,000,000 total authorized shares.

 Our shares are available for quotation on the OTCQB, and we believe this is important for raising capital to finance our growth plan.
-We intend to deploy any future capital we may raise to expand our sales and marketing capabilities, develop ancillary software products, enhance our internal infrastructure, support the accounting, auditing and legal costs of operating as a public company, and provide working capital.
+We intend to deploy any future capital we may raise to expand our sales and marketing capabilities, develop ancillary software products, enhance our internal infrastructure, support the accounting, auditing and legal costs of operating as a public company, service existing debt obligations, and provide working capital.